How to Become a Project Manager

 - Solid communication skills

 - Leadership qualities, such as the ability to manage and motivate a team

 - Good task and time management skills

 - A willingness to adapt (projects, processes, and tools can change over time)

 Why be a project manager?

 If you have both analytical and people skills, project management can be a very fulfilling job.
-It provides you the opportunity to work with a team, to contribute to the success of a project, and to do something new all the time, as no two projects are exactly the same.
+It provides you the opportunity to work with a team, contribute to the success of a project, and do something new all the time, as no two projects are the same.
 Project management can also be a very well-paying profession.
-The average project manager salary in the US is almost $81,000, and project managers tend to be high in demand.
+The average project manager salary in the US is almost $66,137, and project managers tend to be in high demand.